Karpov-hub/TGBot/BE/README.md

 ALTER ROLE hse WITH PASSWORD 'hse';

-GRANT ALL PRIVILEGES ON DATABASE "hfdb" to hse;
+GRANT ALL PRIVILEGES ON DATABASE "scdb" to hse;

 ```

-### Create database hfdb
+### Create database scdb

 ```
 sudo -u postgres psql

-create database hfdb;
+create database scdb;

-GRANT ALL PRIVILEGES ON DATABASE "hfdb" to hse;
+GRANT ALL PRIVILEGES ON DATABASE "scdb" to hse;

 ```